Welcoming the Stranger

 Refugee Welcome Centre

 The Refugee Welcome Center, an important outreach activity of Emmanuel Episcopal Church of Geneva, has been in operation since July 2022.
 The Center started in response to the influx of Ukrainian refugees, primarily women and children, arriving in Geneva at the outset of the war.
-Our vision is for the RWC to be a living project that responds to the needs and requests of the refugee population, regardless of nationality, so refugees feel safe and settle into their new community, while building on the talents and initiatives of its volunteers.
+Our vision is for the RWC to be a living project that responds to the needs and requests of the refugee population, regardless of nationality, so refugees feel safe, and settle into their new community, while building on the talents and initiatives of its volunteers.
 Our focus is initial integration through quality, community engagement and partnership, while refugees seek short/long term solutions.
-While an initiative of the Church, all activities are secular in nature and there is no religious expectation or obligation.
+Although an initiative of the Church, all activities are secular in nature and there is no religious expectation or obligation.
 The Center is open to all.

 French language classes